martraire/Memo/ssh.md

 - In the second terminal, type:
 `scp -P 1234 user2@localhost:path_file .`

-N.B: To copy a directory instead of a file, add "-r" in the third step:
+N.B: To copy a directory instead of a file, add `-r` in the third step:
 `scp **-r** -P 1234 user2@localhost:path_dir .`